sapcc/elektra/README.md

 The mentioned drawbacks of pure hash use are eliminated by the concept of the Domain Model.
 The Domain Model wraps the data hash and implements methods that work on this hash.
 Services call driver methods and map the responses to Domain Model objects and, conversely, the Domain Model objects are converted to hashes when they reach the driver layer.
 As a result, it is possible to work with real ruby objects rather than using hashes.
 In such Domain Model objects we can use validations and define helper methods.

+The plugin folder structure needs to look as follows:
 ![Plugins](docs/dashboard_plugins_tree.jpg?raw=true)

 [Details](docs/dashboard_services.pdf)